rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 I hope this post will be interesting to like-minded JavaScript and TypeScript developer who enjoy exploring types and try using the type checker to its full advantage.
 Practitioners of other strongly typed languages may find TypeScript interesting and exciting, as did I.

 I will use some basic functional concepts like currying without explaining them.
 I assume some familiarity with TypeScript but reader not familiar with the language should be able to guess/infer what the example code does.
+There is only one prerequisite to reading this:  interest in types.

 I am currently leading a re-write of a legacy front-end component that was originally written using Vue.js, the goal is to rewrite it using new React.js and TypeScript.
 My goal in this post is to share my experience with TypeScript and my approach to using it.
 This is my first non-Haskell project in about 3 years.
 I have my FP hat on when writing TS.
 TS and JS may try to punch some